CodeSmile-0000011110110111/de.codesmile.luny/README.md

 # Requirements
 ### Unity 6000.0.35f1 or newer

-I will maintain support for 6.0 LTS for at least as long as Unity's Enterprise support lasts (October 2027).
+Since Luny is a new project and I'm just a crazy solo developer, I do not wish to spend time on backporting it to already out-of-support Unity versions.

-Since Luny is a new project, and I'm just a crazy solo developer (and I mean both literally and figuratively "crazy") I do not wish to waste time on backporting it to already out-of-support versions of Unity.
+I will maintain support for 6.0 LTS for at least October 2027: end of life of Unity 6.0 LTS (Enterprise/Industry).

 # License